Banknotes of the Ukrainian hryvnia: Current banknotes

 Since October 2020, all banknotes from the first and the second series were withdrawn from circulation and are only exchanged in banks.
-Banknotes from ₴1 to ₴10 are being substituted by a new set of coins.
-Like all the banknotes of the third and fourth series, these remain legal tender.
-The banknotes use cotton as a substrate.
-The ₴20 commemorative banknote was the first to use linen fibres.
-The ₴1000 banknote includes 20% linen.
+All banknotes of the third and fourth series remain legal tender.
+However, banknotes from ₴1 to ₴10, which have already been gradually withdrawn in favour of coins of the same denominations, will lose legal tender status on 2 March 2026.
+Other third-series banknotes are being replaced with the newest, fourth-series banknotes.
+The banknotes generally use cotton as a substrate, but the ₴1000 banknote includes 20% linen fibres.
+The usage of linen was pioneered in the ₴20 commemorative banknote issued in 2016.